Close Menu

 “This is an alarming thing for our community.”

-This year alone has seen 45 shooting incidents in the area, marking a 50 percent increase compared to last year at this time.
+This year alone has seen 45 shooting incidents in the region, representing a 50 percent increase compared to last year at this time.

-Mitchell mentioned that police can’t confirm if Thursday’s and Wednesday’s shootings are connected but affirmed they are actively investigating both cases.
+Mitchell noted that while police can’t confirm if Thursday’s and Wednesday’s shootings are connected, they are actively investigating both cases.

 Const.
 Emily Mitchell, spokesperson for Durham Regional Police, says: ‘This is something that is affecting our communities across the region.
 This is something we are taking incredibly seriously.’
 (Sue Goodspeed/CBC)

-In Thursday’s incident, shots rang out near Haverhill Crescent and Harrongate Place close to Taunton Road and Baldwin Street S., in Whitby.
-Officers responded around 1:15 a. m., following reports about hearing gunshots.
+In Thursday’s incident, shots rang out near Haverhill Crescent and Harrongate Place around Taunton Road and Baldwin Street S., in Whitby.
+Officers responded to reports of gunfire shortly after 1:15 a. m.

-Two homes sustained bullet damage as a result.
+Two homes ended up with bullet holes as a result.

-The police have established that at least two firearms were used due to finding different types of shell casings; approximately 20 casings were recovered from the scene.
+The police have confirmed that at least two different firearms were involved due to finding two types of shell casings at the scene; about 20 casings were recovered altogether.

 WATCH | Durham police chief pledges swift action amid spate of shootings: